rdillon73/PeriHack/README.md

 # PeriHack
 a board game prototype to learn about cyber security.

-This game prototype was created for educational purposes and is released under CC-BY-SA-NC
+This game prototype was created for educational purposes and released under CC-BY-SA-NC

 PeriHack is a 2 players turn-based game where one attacker (red team) tries to find and exploit a vulnerability in the defender's (blue team) network.